 I am angry because you do not listen to me.
 I am fearful because you drive the car after drinking alcohol.
 I am happy because you give me a present.

-This mode of operation is habitual for me and present in many moments of my life.
+If you are like me, this internal mode of operation is active in many if not most moments of my life.

 When I believe that patten, I am in emotional dependency mode.

 So in order to feel better when I feel bad, I typically want to change what the other or myself are doing.
 One focus is thus on strategies, on direct requests: Please stop doing this. or I will do what you want, in order to make you feel better.